bobby3605/remote-bootselect/README.md

 There is a server program and a grub module.

 # Quickstart
-The docker container has the server and MQTT integration built in
+The docker container has the server daemon and MQTT integration built in.\
 ## Server
 Pull the server container:
 ```